gitlabhq/gitlabhq/doc/workflow/lfs/migrate_from_git_annex_to_git_lfs.md

     git push
     ```

-    Once asked, enter your login credentials since LFS communicates only with
+    If your remote is set up with HTTP, you will be asked to enter your login
-    HTTPS.
+    credentials.
 If you have [2FA enabled][2fa], make sure to use a
     [personal access token][token] instead of your password.

 ## Removing the Git Annex branches